Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

-In another direction, Luca Studer extended modern Oka theory to certain Oka pairs of sheaves \cite{Studer2021APDE}, thereby generalizing the work of Forster and Ramspott \cite{ForsterRamspott1966IM1} from 1966.
+In another direction, Luca Studer extended Oka theory to certain Oka pairs of sheaves \cite{Studer2021APDE}, thereby generalizing the work of Forster and Ramspott \cite{ForsterRamspott1966IM1} from 1966.
 He also developed an abstract homotopy theorem based on Oka theory \cite{Studer2020MA}.
 See Section \ref{sec:Studer}.

-In Section \ref{sec:Carleman} we describe new approximation theorems of Carleman and Arakelian type for maps to Oka manifolds, due to Brett Chenoweth \cite{Chenoweth2019PAMS} and myself \cite{Forstneric2019MMJ}.
+In Section \ref{sec:Carleman} we describe new approximation theorems of Carleman and Arakelian type for maps to Oka manifolds, due to Brett Chenoweth \cite{Chenoweth2019PAMS} and the author \cite{Forstneric2019MMJ}.

-In Section \ref{sec:DG} we describe a recent generalization of the Docquier--Grauert tubular neighbourhood theorem obtained in \cite{Forstneric2022JMAA}, with an application to the construction of large Euclidean domains in complex manifolds.
+In Section \ref{sec:DG} we present a generalization of the Docquier--Grauert tubular neighbourhood theorem for Stein manifolds (see Theorem \ref{th:DG}), and an application to the construction of large Euclidean domains in complex manifolds; see Theorem \ref{th:Euclidean}.

-In Section \ref{sec:degeneration} we give an example of a Stein submersion $X\to \C$ which is a trivial fibre bundle with fibre $\C^2$ over $\C^*=\C\setminus\{0\}$, but whose fibre over $0\in \C$ is the product of the disc with $\C$; in particular, it fails to be Oka (see Theorem \ref{th:limitfibre1}).
-Similar examples exist in any dimension $n>1$.
+In Section \ref{sec:degeneration} we give an example of a Stein submersion $X\to \C$ which is a trivial holomorphic fibre bundle with fibre $\C^2$ over $\C^*=\C\setminus\{0\}$ but whose fibre over $0\in \C$ is the product of the disc with $\C$, so it fails to be Oka (see Theorem \ref{th:limitfibre1}).
 This answers a question asked by Takeo Ohsawa in \cite[Q3]{Ohsawa2020MRL} (2020).

-In Section \ref{sec:future} we discuss the possible connections between Oka manifolds and special manifolds in the sense of Campana, and we pose several problems regarding the relationship between Oka property and positivity properties of K\"ahler metrics.
+In Section \ref{sec:future} we discuss the possible connections between Oka manifolds and special manifolds in the sense of Campana, and we pose several problems regarding the relationship between Oka properties and positivity of complete K\"ahler metrics.

+The paper contains an Appendix with a summary of results on holomorphic convexity of compact sets in affine domains in projective spaces, based on Oka's criterion for polynomial convexity.
+These results are used in Sections \ref{sec:complements} and \ref{sec:CPn}.